stefimaz/Dividend_reinvesting/README.md

 ## Usage

 Go to the Anaconda Prompt to launch JupyterLab by typing Jupyter Lab.
 To use this application simply clone the repository and run the dividend_power.py in you Jupyter Lab Notebook.
-Open the terminal and input streamlit run main.py or copy and paste https://share.streamlit.io/stefimaz/side_projects/main.py to a web browser.
+Open a terminal and input streamlit run main.py or click on https://share.streamlit.io/stefimaz/side_projects/main.py to experience the app.

 ---